AmberJune/AmberJune.github.io/_posts/2017-07-20-just_cuz_it_works_doesnt_mean_it_aint_broken.markdown

 ```
 The error was something I hadn't seen before and it was complaining about my `gets.strip` in the `#turn` method (which the `#play` method runs in a loop).
 I Googled and read Stack Overflow forums and tried a few things to no avail.

 I analyzed my code up and down and read over the instructions a few times.
 Everything looked good.
-Ran the bin and played the game successfully several times, but I was still getting the error on my `gets`
+Ran the bin and played the game successfully several times, but I was still getting the error on my `gets`.

 <img src="https://media.giphy.com/media/ffJiLLtCk5Am4/giphy.gif" style="min-width: 300px; max-width: 300px;" alt="image" class="img-responsive" />